 A Natural History of Ruins wants to think about the representation of “nature” as much as it needs to rethink the nature of representation.
 Donna Haraway appropriately has sought to answer “what gets to count as nature, for whom and when, and how much it costs to produce nature at a particular moment in history for a particular group of people.”
 She thus recognizes the historically situated processes and semiotic operations needed to, not only normalize nature as a colonial, imperial category but also to produce and reproduce the category of the “universal man1” as a dominant one.

 The transformation of ‘natural history’ museums into ‘natural science’ ones seem to suggest a rhetorical shift ‘history’ as a narrative exercise to ‘science’ as disinterested, objective observation that achieves the full separation of subjects (humans) from objects (non-humans, other-than-humans, but also humans subjected to scientific research).
 In the process, history is politically neutralised.
 By opening up dominant definitions of technology to include some that are not inherently attached to the Western notion of progress, art can lead towards a world of multiplicities where the centrality of the reality created by colonisation can be finally unveiled as a brutal, yet efficacious construction bound towards an ill-fated image of progress.
 In this way, the ruins produced in the present can be partially considered as the projection of a modernist unconscious.

 The artists included in the exhibition tackle the brutality of modern binary categories and practices in order to show in different ways how things are entangled and in the words of artist max wíllà morais ‘to dance with the violence of the world’.

-The realization of A Natural History of Ruins is supported by Trampoline Association.
+The realization of A Natural History of Ruins is supported by The General Consulate of France in São Paulo and Trampoline Association.